silas-hw/as-tkinter/library-challenge/to-do.md

 # Basic Tkinter Library System

 To do:

-- hash and salt passwords for added security
+    - add more detailed comments